 My preschooler enjoyed being silly by putting the airplane on the roads (instead of the airport) and the boats wanted to go on the roads too.
 She loves ambulances and fire trucks, so those prompted some fun and noisy minutes of “rescuing” other cars from the fire.
 I love hearing her little voices as she has the vehicles “talk” to one another.
 In all, I’d say it was a success!

-With this “town,” I’ve also included a “Does It Go?” sort page with silly things like a banana, a window, and a bucket in addition to a car, a bike, and a little red wagon.
-Richard Scarry’s BusyTown book has a variety of silly “cars” so now Strawberry can sort out the real versus the not real vehicles after she reads the Cars and Trucks book.

-Later capture | My preschooler enjoyed being silly by putting the airplane on the roads (instead of the airport) and the boats wanted to go on the roads too.
-She loves ambulances and fire trucks, so those prompted some fun and noisy minutes of “rescuing” other cars from the fire.
-I love hearing her little voices as she has the vehicles “talk” to one another.
-In all, I’d say it was a success!

-With this “town,” I’ve also included a “Does It Go?” sort page with silly things like a banana, a window, and a bucket in addition to a car, a bike, and a little red wagon.
+As a free download for you, I’ve also created a “Does It Go?” sort page with silly things like a banana, a window, and a bucket in addition to a car, a bike, and a little red wagon.
 Richard Scarry’s BusyTown book has a variety of silly “cars” so now Strawberry can sort out the real versus the not real vehicles after she reads the Cars and Trucks book.